jonstoler/lua-toml/README.md

 <span></span>

+> Note 1: Underscore between digits is not supported.
-> Note: For the moment, a basic implementation of dates is under test.
+> Note 2: For the moment, a basic implementation of dates is under test.

 # License